-- Humanoid Aliens: Most of the races.
+- Humanoid Aliens: Most of the races, though not all.

 - Insignificant Little Blue Planet: Huma- I mean, Terran- erm, Those People From Jord are seen as latecomers to the galactic scene.
 They're pretty good at making lots of ground troops but don't have a whole lot of other advantages over other races.